Environmentally Sourced Timber

 How do I care for Pressure Treated Timber?

-TANALITH-E pressure treated timber can be painted or stained as you wish but this is not necessary to maintain its preservative properties.
-It is perfectly safe to leave treated timber outside without further protection, but we advise you consider annual maintenance.
+TANALITH-E pressure-treated timber can be painted or stained as you wish but this is not necessary to maintain its preservative properties.
+It is perfectly safe to leave treated timber outside without further protection, and many people do, but we advise you consider waterproofing protection once or twice a year.